 Among the alchemical entries are "to convert pewter into silver of the finest quality and of standard alloy," a method "for giving to bars of brass a fine golden color" and another for "for multiplying silver."
 Also, there are ways described to "make iron hard," "to dissolve pearls" and "to dissolve all metals."
 In the medicinal category, we find "for infirm lungs, an ointment is to be made of the blood of a hen, a duck, a pig, a goose, mixed with fresh butter and white wax."
 This was to be applied to the chest with a fox's skin.

 (detail - rightmost of the three graces)

-In the end she was captured, raped and imprisoned on the orders of Pope Alexander VI, who justified her incarceration, in the Vatican's Sant'Angelo Castle, by claiming she tried to poison him.
+In the end, our alchemist's territories were confiscated by yet another pope, Alexander I, and her story does not end well.
+She was captured, raped and imprisoned.
+Alexander justified her incarceration, in the Vatican's Sant'Angelo Castle, by claiming she tried to poison him.
 She survived the ordeal, but after release entered the convent of the Murate nuns in Florence, and died, in 1509, at the age of forty-seven.
 She was buried at the convent, in the same city where her future great-great-grandson, Don Antonio, along with Antonio Neri, would perform their own alchemical experiments and help usher in the age of modern science.

 https://sites.eca.ed.ac.uk/renaissancecosmetics/cosmetics-recipes/caterina-sforzas-experimenti/ also see http://edinburgh.academia.edu/JacquelineSpicer.